Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Discussion

-In M74 the spiral arms may affect the formation of GMCs and star formation therein. \citet{Querejeta2021} identified arms and inter-arms by using the log-spiral pattern based on the Spitzer $3.6~\mathrm{\mu m}$ image, and we adopt the division of the galaxy into two parts.
-According to the present results, we find that the number of GMCs in the arm is 350 (81.0\%) and that in the inter-arm are 82 (19.0 \%), respectively, for the total GMCs of 432.
-Figure \ref{arm_ratio} shows further the fractions of various objects, GMCs of each Type, and \htwo\ regions, in the arm and in the inter-arm.
-It is evident that almost all the objects are enhanced in the arm than in the interarm.
-In particular, we find enhancements of Type II, and III GMCs and luminous \htwo\ regions in the arm.
+In the following, we focus on star formation mechanism including triggers.
+One of such triggers is driven by spiral arms \citep{Roberts1969} and the other by collisions between two clouds \citep{Fukui2021}.
+In M74 the spiral arms may affect the formation of GMCs and star formation. \citet{Querejeta2021} identified arms and interarms by using the log-spiral pattern based on the Spitzer $3.6~\mathrm{\mu m}$ image, and we adopt the division of the galaxy into two parts.
+According to the present results, we find that the number of GMCs in the arm is 350 (81.0\%) and that in the interarm is 82 (19.0 \%), respectively, for a total GMCs of 432.
+Figure \ref{arm_ratio} shows the fractions of various objects, the GMCs of each Type, and \htwo\ regions in the arm and interarm.
+It is evident that almost all objects are enhanced in arm than in the interarm.
+In particular, we find enhancements in Type II, and III GMCs and luminous \htwo\ regions in the arm.